hby/hby.github.io/_posts/2015-11-29-a-repl-story.md

 But RET puts the emphasis on the _thinking_ about your problem and the REPL is a means to that end.
 It's a way to enable the thinking.

-_This_ is not keybord driven writing.
+_This_ is not keyboard driven writing.
 I would humbly submit it is keyboard enabled storytelling.

 One of the heroes of my technical formative years is [Richard A. O'Keefe](https://en.wikipedia.org/wiki/Richard_O%27Keefe).
 In the introduction of his book [The Craft of Prolog](https://mitpress.mit.edu/index.php?q=books/craft-prolog) he says,